iamdempa/challenge/README.md

         return {'response' : greeting}
 ```

 Here, a hash table is used to improve the application performance and time-complezity.
 (But the response message can also be passed as an environment variable, which is much easier.
 But since I didn't have much time to change the application logic and the kubernetes manifests, I left the initial code base as it is.
-This can also be considered for future improvements.)
+This can also be considered for [Future Improvements](#future-improvements))

 ---
-# Build, Deploy and Run 🚀
+# Build Deploy and Run 🚀

-## 3. Prerequisites
+## Prerequisites

 - A Kubernetes Cluster - In this example a simple [K3S](https://k3s.io/) cluster is used